How long can I wait before I file a claim?

 Can I sue my employer for my personal injuries beyond the Workman’s Compensation coverage?

-Generally, no. If you are injured at work or in the course of your employment, your only remedy or course of action is under the Indiana Workman's Compensation Statutes. if you can prove that someone other than your employer caused the injury, then you might be able to sue that party, including for pain and suffering.
+Generally, no. If you are injured at work or in the course of your employment, your only remedy or course of action is under the Indiana Workman’s Compensation Statutes.
+If, however, you can prove that someone other than your employer caused the injury, then you might be able to sue that party, including for pain and suffering.